Poisson / Negative Binomial

 A researcher studies hospital readmissions (a count outcome).
 She uses an exposure variable (length of initial stay in days) because patients with longer stays have more time at risk of readmission.
 How should she incorporate this exposure variable in the Poisson model?

 A colleague uses ln(patents + 1) as the dependent variable and runs OLS.
-She argues this is equivalent to Poisson regression because 'both model the log of the outcome.'
+She argues the approach is equivalent to Poisson regression because 'both model the log of the outcome.'
 Is she correct?

 An innovation researcher estimates a negative binomial regression with firm fixed effects to study how R&D tax credits affect patent counts.
 She has a panel of 3,000 firms over 8 years.
 A reviewer says she should use Poisson FE instead.
 Why?